Multiday severe weather threat begins with millions bracing for damaging winds, possible tornadoes

-The FOX Forecast Center said computer forecast models are highly confident that ingredients will come together to produce a widespread severe weather event kicking off Monday.
+The FOX Forecast Center said computer forecast models are highly confident that ingredients will come together to produce a widespread severe weather event kicking off late Monday and lasting into Wednesday.

-Tens of millions of people across the U.S. from the Plains to the Southeast are preparing for a potential multiday severe weather outbreak this week, with forecasters warning of threats of large hail, damaging wind gusts and even some strong tornadoes.
+Tens of millions of people across the U.S. from the Plains to the Southeast are preparing for a potential multiday severe weather outbreak this week as forecasters warn of large hail, damaging wind gusts and even some strong tornadoes.

-Strong thunderstorms rolled across Oklahoma and Texas to end the weekend on Sunday, but the FOX Forecast Center said the more significant severe weather threat will start on Monday and last through at least Wednesday.
+Strong thunderstorms rolled across Oklahoma and Texas on Sunday, but the FOX Forecast Center said the more significant severe weather threat began Monday night and is expected to last through at least Wednesday.

 (FOX Weather)

-The FOX Forecast Center said computer forecast models are highly confident that ingredients will come together to produce a widespread severe weather event.
+The FOX Forecast Center said computer forecast models are highly confident that ingredients will come together to produce a widespread severe weather event Monday night into Tuesday morning.

 This includes a strong area of low pressure developing in the Plains, which will then pull in warm and humid air from the Gulf.
 That will provide the atmospheric energy needed for storms to develop and strengthen.